patrick-mcgreal-dev/cv/src/markdown/cv.md

 I've worked with the Microsoft .NET platform, as well as modern JavaScript frameworks like Vue and React.
 I've also built custom frontend solutions using Web Components.
 I have a lot of experience building interactive web apps using both the Canvas API and the Web Audio API.

 I'm very motivated by creative applications, and I'm currently working on a browser-based music workstation which you can find [here](https://softelixir.app).
+Check out a demo video [here](https://www.youtube.com/watch?v=NK4cvYAqNCU) for a quicker introduction.

 As a remote contractor, I'm very used to managing my own time and working towards deadlines.
 I've also worked with remote teams using Scrum and Agile methodology.
 When I join a new team, I'm quick to start adding value to the codebase.